Chiropractic Techniques in Austin

 Chiropractic Biophysics (CBP) is the most published chiropractic technique with over 125 peer-reviewed spine and chiropractic research publications.
-For more information on CBP, visit their website at www.idealspine.com.
+For more information on CBP, visit their website.

 This classic chiropractic technique was developed by D.D.
 Palmer, DC, and is taught in all chiropractic colleges.
 It addresses biomechanical failure in each section of the spine, as it relates to specific subluxation and focuses is on restoration to normal function as well as correction of subluxation.
 Diversified adjusting of the spine is done by hand and uses specific, high velocity, low amplitude thrusts, allowing for comfortable, effective correction of the distortions and subluxations of the spine.

-The Toggle Recoil adjustment is a specific, effective and gentle technique used to correct subluxations of the upper neck (C1 and C2, also known as the Atlas and/or Axis).
+The Toggle Recoil adjustment is a specific, effective, and gentle technique used to correct subluxations of C1 (Atlas) and C2 (Axis) in the upper neck.
 This adjustment is performed with firm pressure on the subluxated vertebra as the headpiece of the table “drops” a short distance.
 Most patients feel as though very little or nothing has happened, although correction of this area has many far-reaching benefits.
 The adjusting force occurs with great speed, followed by a swift withdrawal of the contact point of the adjusting hand.
 A Toggle Recoil adjustment, when delivered correctly, is very well tolerated and extremely effective.